ACCLAB/DABEST-Matlab/README.md

 ## Installation

-The library can be installed by following the instructions: https://help.github.com/articles/cloning-a-repository/
+The library can be installed by following the github instructions: https://help.github.com/articles/cloning-a-repository/

 ## Tutorial